Partial desingularization: Abstract

 \section{Abstract}

-We address the following question.
-Given an algebraic (or analytic) variety $X$ in characteristic zero, can we find a finite sequence of blowings-up preserving the normal-crossings locus of $X$, after which the transform $X'$ of $X$ has smooth normalization?
-More precisely, we ask whether there is such a \emph{partial desingularization} where $X'$ has only singularities from an explicit finite list of \emph{minimal singularities}, defined using the determinants of circulant matrices.
+We address the following question of \emph{partial desingularization preserving normal crossings}.
+Given an algebraic (or analytic) variety $X$ in characteristic zero, can we find a finite sequence of blowings-up preserving the normal-crossings locus of $X$, after which the transform $X'$ of $X$ has only singularities from an explicit finite list of \emph{minimal singularities}, which we define using the determinants of circulant matrices.
 In the case of surfaces, for example, the pinch point or Whitney umbrella is the only singularity needed in addition to normal crossings.

 We develop techniques for factorization (splitting) of a monic polynomial with regular (or analytic) coefficients, satisfying a generic normal crossings hypothesis, which we use together with resolution of singularities techniques to find local circulant normal forms of singularities.
-These techniques in their current state are enough for positive answers to the questions above, for $\dim X \leq 4$, or in arbitrary dimension if we preserve normal crossings only of order at most three.
+These techniques in their current state are enough for a positive answer to the question above, for $\dim X \leq 4$, or in arbitrary dimension if we preserve normal crossings only of order at most three.
+In these cases, minimal singularities have smooth normalization.